Our Religious School and Hebrew High School classes are cancelled due to the impending winter storm. Details below: http://t.co/WoOnswD8wS

 Rabbi Laurence P. Malinger was born in Philadelphia and raised in Florida, Virginia and Texas.
 He graduated from Southern Methodist University with a Bachelor of Science degree in Applied Mathematics in 1987.
 He completed graduate work at Trinity University in Master of Education with School Psychology in 1988.
-In 1991, Rabbi Malinger completed his unit of Clinical Pastoral Education at the Children's Medical Center in
+In 1991, Rabbi Malinger completed his unit of Clinical Pastoral Education at the Children’s Medical Center in Dallas.
+He received his Masters of Arts in Hebrew Letters degree and was ordained Rabbi in 1992 and 1993 respectively, from the Hebrew Union College, Jewish Institute of Religion, Cincinnati, Ohio.
+Upon ordination in 1993, Rabbi Malinger became Assistant Rabbi and Director of Education at Congregation Beth Emeth in Wilmington, Delaware.
+He was promoted to Associate Rabbi in July, 1997.
+In June of 1999 Rabbi Malinger was elected as senior Rabbi of Temple Shalom of Aberdeen, New Jersey.

 He is a member of the Central Conference of American Rabbis (CCAR), the New Jersey-West Hudson Valley Association of Reform Rabbis (NJWHVARR), and the Bayshore Ministerium.
 He is also involved as a member of the CCAR Committee on Accessibility and Inclusion, serves as regional clergy for NFTY-GER, serves as a member of the advisory committee for URJ Camp Harlam, and he is involved in the Campaign for Youth Engagement with the Union for Reform Judaism (URJ).